|

 The Number One Thing You Need to Go From Barely Getting By, To Financially Free

-A few years ago, we were coming out of a very financially tough place, and it was exciting!
+A few years ago, we were emerging from a very financially challenging period, and it was exciting!
 A little bit of money was growing in my bank account.
 We were finally making more than we were spending – just a little, but it was the right direction!

-In my enthusiasm, I wanted to share what I’d learned with anybody I talked to about finances – especially if that somebody was frustrated with their own financial situation….
+In my enthusiasm, I wanted to share what I’d learned with anyone I talked to about finances – especially if that person was frustrated with their financial situation.

 …And it got me in a lot of trouble.

-Not everybody wants to hear about how they can make their situation better.
+Not everyone wants to hear about how they can improve their situation.

 Some people, whether they realize it or not, want to be rescued.

-There’s a little bit of that in all of us though, isn’t there?
+There’s a little bit of that in all of us, though, isn’t there?
 Or at least I’ve certainly caught myself thinking about “what if” windfalls.
-Let’s face it, being rescued it a whole lot less work than rescuing yourself, so it’s attractive idea!
+Let’s face it, being rescued is a whole lot less work than rescuing yourself, so it’s an attractive idea!

 But that doesn’t help you.
 At all.